-Each logfile is a "txt" file containing multiple rows with different types of data.
+Each logfile or trial is a "txt" file containing multiple rows with different types of data.
+For the training trials, the txt files are provided "as is".
+For the testing and scoring trials, data is streamed using the EvaalAPI.
 Each row registers the data received from a particular sensor type in the phone at a given time.
 The stream of sensor data generated in the phone is stored, row by row, in the logfile in sequence as they are received.
 Each row begins with an initial header (4 capital letters followed by a semicolon, e.g., 'WIFI', 'ACC','MAGN', etc.) that determines the kind of sensor read, and several fields separated by semicolon with different readings.
-This is an extract of a real log file shown as example: